Depression in the Legal Profession

 Lawyers are perfectionists.
 They have to be, in order to succeed in a high-stress, high-stakes profession.
 But this demand for perfectionism can often lead to depression and anxiety.

 Law school does not fully prepare lawyers for a career in law.
 The legal industry has a prevalent burnout culture.
 Lawyers are under constant pressure to bill hours and meet deadlines.
-This stress can take its toll on mental health.
+This stress can take its toll on mental health and contributes significantly to the growing concern around depression in legal profession settings.

 Mental Health stigma is also a problem in the legal profession.
 Lawyers are often reluctant to seek help for fear of being judged by their peers or superiors.
 This can lead to depression and anxiety going untreated.